IATRIBE CONCERNING THE STATE OF THE UNION:

 Analysis:

 Tourneys were meant as Pageant, and more than fighting prowess was shown off--in many cases they were full-fledged fairs.
 By emphasizing more than fighting, fighters are more likely to fulfill the qualities inherent in knighthood (and Sergeant-at-Arms).
-The proposal of a skills "decathlon" for the future selection of rulers might also stand a better chance of being implemented.
+The proposal of a skills "decathlon" for the future selection of rulers might also

 Another suggestion is that the loser in the final round of the Coronet win both the Silver Rose and the title of Princess' Champion.